porthunt/handy-code-snippets/README.md

 ### R

-Read a file `ALL.csv` and coverts all the names in the columns to comma-separated string.
+Read a file `ALL.csv` and covert all the strings in the column to a comma-separated string.

 ```R
 names <- readLines("ALL.csv")